-Feeling alone is a major risk factor, so it is important to determine whether or not the youth can identify resources (i.e., whether he or she is feeling alone).
+Feeling alone is a major risk factor, so it is important to determine whether or not the youth has resources (i.e., whether he or she is feeling alone).
 Both internal and external resources can support an individual.
 External resources are siblings, relatives, family members, organizations or other individuals that the youth feel are helping, caring and supportive of him/her.
 Internal resources are faith, hope, or plans for the future that provide the student with a reason to continue living.

-Remember, resources reflect the person's perceptions of who or what is available.
 People who are unable to identify resources are at higher risk for self-harm.
+Remember resources reflect the person's perceptions of whom or what is available.